Horsey shoots 1st-round 61, upstages strong field in Saudi

 DeChambeau was in a six-way tie for fourth on 5 under, with Li Haotong of China — the runner-up to Johnson in 2019 — in that group.

-Scotland’s Stephen Gallacher birdied five of his last six holes for a 62 and was one shot behind Horsey.
+Stephen Gallacher birdied five of his last six holes for a 62 and was one shot behind Horsey.
+A further stroke back, in outright third place, was Bernd Wiesberger after a bogey-free 64.

+After a calm morning at Royal Greens Golf & Country Club, the wind picked up and made for much tougher playing conditions for the afternoon starters.
+They included Patrick Reed, who shot 69 coming off a win at the Farmers Insurance Open at Torrey Pines that saw him at the center of a rule controversy.

+Paul Casey, who also won Sunday at the Dubai Desert Classic on the European Tour, followed Reed in shooting 69.